YiCave/Bitcoin_HMM/README.md

       📌 5-year time series datapoint Visualisation
          - Enable us to easily identify data with extreme flow means
-         - Better understanding of regime characteristics 📌 Visualise Silhouette score to identify how well data fits their cluster
+         - Better understanding of regime characteristics 📌 Visualise Silhouette score to identify how well the data fits their cluster
     ```
   - Summary Metrics for Further Regime Characteristic Identifications
     ```